Prostitution in the Republic of Ireland: Demise of the Monto

-Many Irish republicans perceived prostitution and other forms of sex work in Ireland as the natural result of British rule, and planned for the industry's suppression after Irish independence was achieved.
-The aftermath of the Irish War of Independence was accordingly widely assumed by Irish republicans to automatically cause the end of Monto as a red light district.
-In reality, while the departure of British forces from Ireland severely damaged the financial prospects of Irish sex workers, organised prostitution continued in the Monto.

 Frank Duff campaigned against the existence of the Monto.

 Between 1921 and 1925, Frank Duff, the founder of the Legion of Mary and Fr.
 R.S.
 Devane, who both called for the social purification of Irish culture, launched a campaign to close down the kip-houses and clean up The Monto.
 Similarly to St. Vitalis of Gaza before them, Duff and Devane began an outreach to the prostitutes living in often brutal and inhuman conditions in the "kip houses".
 As part of this work, Duff established the Sancta Maria hostel, a safe house for former prostitutes whom the Legion of Mary helped to run away from their "kip keepers" and start a new life.
 Following the Irish War of Independence, Duff also persuaded the first Catholic Commissioner of the Dublin Metropolitan Police, former Irish Army general W. R. E. Murphy, to launch an iron-gloved crackdown.
 The raids ended with 120 arrests and Gen. Murphy announced the closure of all the remaining brothels following massive DMP raids on 12 March 1925.

 Prostitution, including smaller Kip-Houses posing as pubs and operating discreetly while paying protection money to corrupt Irish politicians and law enforcement, continued to exist in Dublin.
 These kip-houses included the "Cozy Kitchen" on North King Street and "Cafe Continental" on Bolton Street, both of which were run by Dublin kip-keeper Dolly Fawcett and remained open until well into the 1950s.

 According to Northside resident Noelle Hughes, who knew Dolly Fawcett in her seventies, "The Cozy Kitchen" was located in the basement of a tenement house at 2 North King Street and was run by Dolly's son Stephen Fawcett until it closed down in 1957.
 Dolly's other son ran the Cafe Continental on Bolton Street.
 According to retired Guard Paddy Casey, the Cafe Continental was located next to the Bolton Street Technical School.